 |OpenJDK||Supported by many Linux distributions, packages typically available||Performance issues on ARM platforms, compatibility issues with certain bindings and certificates|

-Please download and install the Java 8 version of the JVM. openHAB is known not to work on Java 9 and Java 10.
+Please download and install the Java 8 version of the JVM. openHAB does not work well with newer Java versions such as Java 9 or Java 11.

 For best compatibility, namely with the openHAB Cloud service myopenhab.org and the Eclipse IoT Marketplace, the minimum recommended Java 8 revision is "161".

 Attention: Most package managers serve an older revision.

 Check your current Java version by opening a command line console and typing

 java version "1.8.0_121" Java(TM) SE Runtime Environment (build 1.8.0_121-b13) Java HotSpot(TM) Client VM (build 25.121-b13, mixed mode)

 Before you can start, two decisions have to be made: